 Browse Samples Before Setting Out To Write

 It may help to see a few good examples of press releases that are written the right way.
-You can browse samples of press releases that Mannix Marketing has sent to local media here.
+Give us a call and we’ll be happy to share some press releases that Mannix Marketing has sent to local media here.